In the beginning

-Court of Honour minutes of May 15, 1917, show the decision, to discuss at a later time, the issue of a field telegraph and wireless sets being made part of troop work.
+Court of Honour minutes for May 15, 1917, show it was decided to discuss at a later time whether a field telegraph and wireless sets should be made part of Troop work.
 Each member was to take his own provisions to a weekend bivouac at Buffalo Creek.
-Also included was this entry: “A thrilling argument arose about the unsuitable items that were put on a the concert on the previous Friday.”
+Also included was this entry, (with no additional information): “A thrilling argument arose about the unsuitable items that were put on at the concert on the previous Friday.”

-At the August 12, 1917 meeting the Parents and Supporters’ Committee was to be asked for camping equipment including seven lamps, nine tomahawks, nine billy cans and a roll of lashing
+At the August 12, 1917 meeting, according to the Court of Honour minutes, the Parents and Supporters’ Committee was to be asked for camping equipment including seven lamps, nine tomahawks, nine billy cans and a roll of lashing.

 A permanent HQ

-While it had taken “a long time to gather this information together” he had learned his son had been killed instantly when struck in the head by machine gun fire while heading a section on patrol duty that was attempting to locate German trenches one night in preparation for the next day’s battle.
-Frank Charles was buried on the field where he fell.
+While it had taken “a long time to gather this information together” Mr Charles had learned that Frank had been killed instantly when struck in the head by machine gun fire while heading a section on patrol duty that was attempting to locate German trenches one night in preparation for the next day’s battle.
+Frank Charles had been buried on the field where he fell.

 The following year attendance by 64 boys for 10 days at the Xmas Camp at Coalcliff from December 1917 to January 1918 resulted in a food cost to each of 10 shillings and sixpence.